 Key topics we cover:

 - How the anxiety cycle operates and what you can do to disrupt it.

 - Simple techniques for calming the nervous system.

 - Ways of dealing with inaccurate or unhelpful thoughts.

-- How to face fearful situations so you can do more of what matters to you.
+- How to overcome avoidance and face fearful situations so you can do more of what matters to you.

-Sessions take place on Microsoft Teams.
+Sessions are held on Microsoft Teams.
 To take part, you'll need to be in a quiet place where you won’t be disturbed.

 This is not group therapy; we don’t expect you to share if you don’t want to.
 But you have to be willing to have a go at the suggested exercises and techniques.

 The course is for those with mild to moderate anxiety.
 If your anxiety is severe, we recommend you arrange an initial consultation.

 - better understanding of anxiety and how to manage it